TcMenu/tcMenu/README.md

 * RS232 endpoint that supports full control of the menu items using a Java API - example app included.
 * Ethernet endpoint that supports either Ethernet2 library or UipEthernet.
+* Ethernet endpoint for mbed that supports the mbed socket implementation.
 * ESP8266 and ESP32 based WiFi both supported.

-## Ready built remote control for tcMenu
+## Ready built remote control for tcMenu - embedCONTROL

-Is now included from 1.3 onwards and provides complete control of a menu without needing to build anything.

 [https://www.thecoderscorner.com/products/arduino-libraries/tc-menu/tcmenu-remote-connection-arduino-desktop/]